yurii-corssa/project-registry/promts.md

 # [Project Name]

-> A short 1–2 sentence tagline describing what this project is and its purpose.
+> Welcome to [Project Name].

 ![Project Cover](./assets/[project-cover].webp)

 ## Description

-A concise but detailed paragraph (5–8 sentences) describing the project’s essence:

-- Begin with the project name and purpose (e.g., to practice specific technologies, to build a real product, or to showcase development skills).
-- Explain the development process and implementation focus.
-- Mention important details naturally (e.g., hand-built components, architecture patterns, optimization efforts).
-- Emphasize aspects like usability, performance, responsiveness, and maintainability.
+[leave space for description to be added later]

 ## Key Features

-List **only the features that are technically significant or complex from a development perspective** — not simple or obvious user-level functions.
+List only the features that are technically significant or complex from a development perspective.
-Include features that demonstrate:

-- Custom or reusable components
-- Architectural or performance optimizations
-- Non-trivial implementation logic
-- Advanced animation, interaction, or UI effects
-- Systems built from scratch (e.g., sliders, modals, parallax, data handling)

 Use this structure for each bullet:
-`- **Feature Name** – short technical explanation of what it does and how it was implemented.`
+`- **Feature Name** - short and concise technical explanation.`

 ## Technology Stack